tzsk/collage/README.md

 }
 ```

 > NOTE: Take a look at `src/Contracts/CollageGenerator.php` for details about all the things you have access to in the generator class.
-Also, if you need a refrerence consider looking into: `src/Generators/FourImage.php`.
+Also, if you need a reference consider looking into: `src/Generators/FourImage.php`.

 #### Extend outside laravel